About Refugees, By Refugees

 I always try to explain to them the brighter side of this journey; that one day they will sleep in a safe home, will go to schools for kids and will live in dignity.

-I did not expect that I would live in this manner for so long.
+I did not expect that I would live in such circumstances for so long.

 I cannot imagine that I will be able to go on.

-They crammed us in this camp and gave us a tent that does not fit two people.
+They crammed us in this camp and gave us a tent that barely fits two people.

 I only try to live for my children’s future.